-This course is designed to help the prospective elementary music teacher learn how to combine the art of music with the art of learning.
+A course designed to help the prospective elementary music teacher learn how to combine the art of music with the art of learning.
 Focuses on bridging teaching-learning theory with practicality through the use of a four-step model: studying the theoretical basis or rationale of the teaching method, observing demonstrations by the methods instructor, practicing the new teaching skill with other methods students, and receiving coaching from the methods instructor.
-Prerequisites: Admission to PEP